LeeDongYeun/leedongyeun.github.io/README.md

 - Please update `_config.yml` and `about.md` in `_pages`.
 - Upload your own profile image `_images`.
 - If you want to add more content, just insert additional pages and images in `_pages` and `_images`.
 Please follow the instructions  about corresponding formats featured on [Minimal Mistakes Jekyll theme](https://mmistakes.github.io/minimal-mistakes/).
-- This template is heavily borrowed from the [author1](https://joonhyung-park.github.io/).
+- This template is heavily borrowed from the [@JoonHyung-Park](https://github.com/JoonHyung-Park) and [@hahminlew](https://github.com/hahminlew).
 Thanks for sharing great templates and contents.

 # License
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.